zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

   "children" : [ // Finally, the layout syntax.
 Notice how this is an *array*, unlike vanilla panes;
     // widget names are optional, as metaGUI is largely heirarchy- and layout-based.
     { "mode" : "horizontal" }, // If the "type" field is omitted, the first object is used as parameters
     // for the layout itself.
-Here, we set the root layout to horizontal (default is vertical).
+Here, we set the root layout to horizontal (default for root is vertical).
     [ // Arrays (with at least one item) are treated as sub-layouts; if the parent layout is in vertical
-      // mode, sub-layouts default to horizontal, otherwise they default to vertical as usual.
+      // mode, sub-layouts default to horizontal (and vice versa), otherwise they default to manual.
       { "type" : "label", "text" : "Here is a simple label.
 Formatting works as usual." }, { "type" : "image", "file" : "picture.png" } // Widgets can use relative paths as well.
     ], [ // Our second implicit sub-layout, on the right-hand side.